jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/notes/Group actions.md

 The kernel of a group action $G \circlearrowright X$ is $\ker (G \circlearrowright X)$, the set of all $g \in G$ that fix all $x \in X$ — all $g \in G$ such that $g \cdot x = x$ for any $x \in X$.

 There is an incredibly useful theorem relating the structure on $G$ (stabilisers) and the structure on $X$ (orbits).
-This allows us to understand the structure of finite groups through [[Abstract Algebra I --- math-171/notes/The class equation#_theorem _ the class equation|the class equation]] and [[The Sylow theorems|the Sylow theorems]], and it gives us a powerful tool to solve combinatorial problems in [[Abstract Algebra I --- math-171/notes/Burnside's lemma]].
+This allows us to understand the structure of finite groups through [[Abstract Algebra I --- math-171/notes/The class equation#_theorem _ the class equation|the class equation]] and [[Abstract Algebra I --- math-171/notes/Sylow's theorem|the Sylow theorems]], and it gives us a powerful tool to solve combinatorial problems in [[Abstract Algebra I --- math-171/notes/Burnside's lemma]].

 ##### _theorem:_ the orbit-stabiliser theorem